vdefranc/notes-app/README.md

 while also adding some behaviors that are similar to those of the Apple Notes OSX app.
 Specifically, the most-recently updated note will appear at the top of the list of notes.
 And there's sort of a similar layout and feel.

 It's deployed on Vercel, and it uses a postgres data store.
-I felt weird uncomfortable deploying the app publicly on the internet without user authentication set up, but ultimately I felt that building auth was out of scope here.
+I felt uncomfortable deploying the app publicly on the internet without user authentication set up, but ultimately I felt that building auth was out of scope here.
 This means that all users will be able to view and edit all notes.